 In the fall, Honors students will enroll in a one-credit Honors Inquiry class that will provide a foundation in critical and creative thinking across and among disciplines.
 By engaging with issues related to a theme, current news events or the research interests of Sweet Briar faculty, students will be introduced to practices of scholarship expected in a sustained Honors course of study at Sweet Briar.
-There will be three Honors Inquiry classes offered and Honors students may choose the one most interesting to them.
+Honors students may choose the Honors Inquiry class most interesting to them.

 Part of what it means to be human is to be aware of your mortality—to know that one day you will die, that your life and time are limited.
 Sometimes we are faced with our own deaths, but often we are faced with the death of friends and loved ones.
 What should such an encounter with death motivate in us?
 How should we think about ourselves as existing in time?
 Should we be joyous or melancholic?
 We will engage these questions and others by reading various texts in philosophy and literature.